 Highlights over the years have included several interviews with Santa Claus on Christmas Eve, the annual New Year’s and Summer Solstice Shows featuring three hours of Sun Ra, the reading of the Declaration of Independence over recordings of the Star Spangled Banner around July 4th, and the annual celebration of James Booker’s birthday on December 17.

 Most of these programs may now be heard in the Vintage Radio Vaults in the Radio Free Amsterdam archives.

 Steve The Fly is a native of Stourbridge UK now an Amsterdam resident who plays drums, spins vinyl, writes novels and literary and cultural commentary, maintains a flock of websites and works in various other art forms without visible restraint.

-Steve is a set member of John Sinclair‘s band the Amsterdam Blues Scholars and has also preformed with John Sinclair and the Vipers at the Vipermad parties which are held during the week of the Cannabis Cup in Amsterdam.
+Steve is a set member of John Sinclair‘s band the Amsterdam Blues Scholars and has also performed with John Sinclair and the Vipers at the Vipermad parties which are held during the week of the Cannabis Cup in Amsterdam.
 For Radio Free Amsterdam Steve records a weekly show called ‘fly by night’

 Bob, along with his profitable track record in the computer industry and Internet communications arena, founded his own profitable computer hardware/software company, (1979-1991).